Domination for latin square graphs: -tuple total dominating set

-We claim that if $S$ has no vertices corresponding to cells from $k$ rows (respectively $k$ columns) of $L$, for some $k\ge1$, then $S$ has no vertices corresponding to cells from at least $k+1$ columns (respectively $k+1$ rows) of $L$.
-To prove the claim we assume that $S$ has no vertices corresponding to cells from $k$ rows of $L$.
-Since $L$ is a latin square of order $n$, in each one of these $k$ rows there is one cell with symbol $n$, and all these $k$ cells are in different columns.
-If any of these $k$ cells with symbol $n$ is in the last column of $L$, then the corresponding vertex would have no neighbour in $S$, and hence, $S$ would not be a $2$TDS.
-We can then assume that none of these $k$ cells is in the last column of $L$.
-Furthermore, because $S$ is a $2$TDS, each of the vertices corresponding to these $k$ cells with symbol $n$ has at least $2$ neighbours in $S$.
-This implies that in $L$ there are at least $k$ columns with at least $2$ cells corresponding to vertices in $S$.
-Since $|S|=n-1$, this implies that in $L$ there are at least $k+1$ columns (one is the last one) such that none of the cells in these columns correspond to vertices in $S$.
-The same type of argument works for the case that $S$ has no vertices corresponding to cells from $k$ columns of $L$.
+We claim that if $S$ has no vertices corresponding to entries from $k$ rows (respectively $k$ columns) of $L$, for some $k\ge1$, then $S$ has no vertices corresponding to entries from at least $k+1$ columns (respectively $k+1$ rows) of $L$.
+To prove the claim we assume that $S$ has no vertices corresponding to entries from $k$ rows of $L$.
+Since $L$ is a latin square of order $n$, in each one of these $k$ rows there is one entry with symbol $n$, and all these $k$ entries are in different columns.
+If any of these $k$ entries with symbol $n$ is in the last column of $L$, then the corresponding vertex would have no neighbour in $S$, and hence, $S$ would not be a $2$TDS.
+We can then assume that none of these $k$ entries is in the last column of $L$.
+Furthermore, because $S$ is a $2$TDS, each of the vertices corresponding to these $k$ entries with symbol $n$ has at least $2$ neighbours in $S$.
+This implies that in $L$ there are at least $k$ columns with at least $2$ entries corresponding to vertices in $S$.
+Since $|S|=n-1$, this implies that in $L$ there are at least $k+1$ columns (one is the last one) such that none of the entries in these columns correspond to vertices in $S$.
+The same type of argument works for the case that $S$ has no vertices corresponding to entries from $k$ columns of $L$.
 This proves the claim.

-Using the claim, we have that $S$ has no vertices corresponding to cells from $k$ rows (and $k$ columns) of $L$ for all $k\ge1$, but this is impossible. \end{proof}
+Using the claim, we have that $S$ has no vertices corresponding to entries from $k$ rows (and $k$ columns) of $L$ for all $k\ge1$, but this is impossible. \end{proof}

 We can also describe a lower bound for $\gamma_{\times 1,t}(\Gamma(L))$. \begin{Theorem} Let $L$ be a latin square of order $n\ge 2$.
 Then

 \end{Theorem} \begin{proof} If $n=2,3$ the result follows from Lemma~\ref{lemma:n2case} and Lemma~\ref{lemma:n3case}.
 Assume $n\geq 4$, and consider $S$ a 1TDS with $|S|=\gamma_{\times 1,t}(\Gamma(L))$.
 For all $i=1,\dots,n$, define $\mathfrak{r}_i=|\{(i,c,s)\in S ~|~ 1\leq c,s \leq n\}|$, $\mathfrak{c}_i=|\{(r,i,s)\in S ~|~ 1\leq r,s \leq n\}|$ and $\mathfrak{s}_i=|\{(r,c,i)\in S ~|~ 1\leq r,c \leq n\}|$.
 Moreover, define